 WARNING!
 Once stopper "F" is in position with the boiler at maximum power, check there are no leaks of exhaust gases.

-16.8.2 - Check the CO2 content and make any necessary adjustment on boiler models 140T to 280T
+16.8.2 - Checking CO2 level and any adjustments on appliance models 140T to 280T

 WARNING!
 If during this procedure a CO value of more than 1000 ppm is detected, turn off the boiler and contact the manufacturer.